kcp75622/Kennel-Trap/README.md

 # Introduction
 Project Name: Kennel Bait \
 This repository includes the arduino code for our Kennel Bait \
-To access the project view the  \
+To access the project view the Servo_ECE528.ino and ESP32Camera.ino \
 To access the report view the Final Project Report pdf file \
 By: Jonathan Penaloza & Katherine Poz